SimonRPSM/SimonRPSM.github.io/Primers/Primer_MV.md

 If the standoffs are mounted on the case, either a person put them there, or a machine screwed them in.
 For both options, the case is quite likely checked before being shipped to ensure the right number of standoffs have been applied.

-Similarly to how a person can add the standoffs, a machine could also check that the standoffs are there.
+Similarly to how a person can check the standoffs, a machine could also check that the standoffs are there.

 How could this be done?
 Some approaches would be to use the fact that a standoff, well, stands off the case.
 Therefore, a probe could be used to check for object presence by lightly bumping onto all the standoffs.
 Another option would be to train a machine to do the same thing a person would do - look at it.